evkx/evkx.github.io/content/models/byd/tang/Tang_EV600/_index.md

 ## Climate system

 There is one climate system available.
 The 2-zone climate system supports different temperatures in two zone for the driver and passenger.
+This model has not [heat pump](../../../../technology/hvac/#heat-pump).
+This can increase consumption in cold weather compared to models with heat pump.

 ## Comfort